Frequently asked questions

 I can’t cook.
 How will I get my meals if I’m in the student accommodation?

-There is also a refectory in the Goodlyburn building which offers breakfast and lunch options Monday-Friday 8:30am to 2pm.
-The Starbucks café in the Webster building is open Monday-Thursday 8:30am to 5:30pm and Friday 8:30am to 4:30pm and is another popular location for drinks, food, and socialising.
-Find out more about our food outlets.
+The Starbucks café in the Webster building is open Monday-Friday 8:30am to 5pm and and is another popular location for drinks, food, and socialising.
+Find out more about our food outlets here.

 Being able to cook for yourself is an important life skill and there are lots of good free recipe websites online with affordable recipes, so why not have a try!
 Just search for “student recipes” and you might discover a whole new talent!